gimite/google-drive-ruby/doc/authorization.md

 If you are developing a web app, and want your web app user to authorize with the user's account, follow these steps:

-1. Follow "Creating web application credentials" in {this page}[https://developers.google.com/identity/protocols/OAuth2WebServer] to get a client ID and a client secret for OAuth.
+1. Follow "Creating web application credentials" in [this page](https://developers.google.com/identity/protocols/OAuth2WebServer) to get a client ID and a client secret for OAuth.
 1. Activate the Drive API for your project in the [Google API Console](https://console.developers.google.com/apis/library).
 1. Write code like this to get auth_url:
     ```ruby